 STEM Scholar Scholarship

-This scholarship eliminates the loan and work-study obligations of the financial aid package for all four years, and provides an annual book and supply allowance as well as a one-time allowance towards the purchase of an appropriate computer and associated software for their academic work.
+This scholarship eliminates the loan and work-study obligations of a need-based financial aid package for all four years, and provides an annual book and supply allowance as well as a one-time allowance towards the purchase of an appropriate computer and associated software for their academic work.

 STEM Scholar Activities